Monday-Friday: Doors: 09:00-17:00 | Information Desk: 10:00-16:00

 To book the North Room, please complete this booking form.

+A disabled/all-gender toilet is located on the First Floor of the Baker Building, accessible by the lift.
 Gents toilets are on the same floor, behind the Silent Space.
 The ladies toilets are up one flight of stairs from the gents.
-Disabled and all-gender toilets are located on the First Floor of the Baker Building, accessible by the lift.
-There are other toilets (gents/ladies and disabled/all-gender) nearby in the James Dyson Building, which can be accessed across from the back entrance to the Silent Space.
+There are other toilets (disabled/all-gender, gents and ladies) nearby in the James Dyson Building, which can be accessed through the back entrance to the Silent Space.
 The James Dyson Building has a lift to all floors.
 The disabled toilets throughout the Department are for use by all genders.

 A portable induction loop device is available to users at the information desk on request.